dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 application will break to the debugger on entry to the function.

-To set a breakpoint on an individual method, select it on either the project window Definitions or Sources page, or in the browser’s Methods page.
+To set a breakpoint on an individual method, select it on either the project window Definitions or Sources page, or in the browser's Methods page.
 Bring up the shortcut (right-click) menu and choose **Set Breakpoint**.